-The Gender and Sexuality Campus Center: Supporting LGBTQ+ students and their communities is a unit of the Division of Student Life at the University of Wisconsin-Madison.
+The Gender and Sexuality Campus Center: Supporting LGBTQ+ students and their communities is a unit of UW-Madison Student Affairs.
 We’re glad you’re here!
 Please contact us or come by:

 608-265-3344 | firstname.lastname@example.org